kbalston/advent-of-code-2022/docs/src/pages/about.md

 - [Docusaurus] for documentation hosted on [GitHub Pages].
 - [GitHub Actions] for CI.
 - [Pre-commit] for installing & managing Git hooks.
+- [Snipsync] for extracting code snippets from solutions and embedding them in markdown.

 ## Attribution